alba1735/tRNAgraph/docs/ROADMAP.md

 * Add CVS export save as a flag
 * Simnplify the obs entry on adata build to only be a file like with the metadata
 * Move all flag validation in adata obs or var into the trnagraph.py script from the graphing scripts
+* Add tRAX metadata/runinfo to the adata object so that only tRAX runs with the same github version can be used for merging